 I have suffered from mental illness in my past and take medications today for bipolar disorder, anxiety and psychosis.
 The first of two manic episodes I have experienced in my life was approximately 20 years ago.
 I had recently graduated university and was consumed in my first work placement post-graduation.
 It became the focus of all my waking hours and what had started out as a passion for my work soon spiraled into an obsession.
 Those obsessive thoughts were the catalyst for that first manic episode.
 My mind was racing as I was trying to understand what was happening to me.

 I was piecing together points of information about my past in trying to explain my current condition: my birth date, the town I was raised in, the street I grew up on, the city I resided in, the name of the company I worked for, and many more.
 All of these points of data I read significance into.
-And it was then that I started having delusional thoughts that concluded with me believing that my purpose was to deliver a message from God.
+And it was then that delusional thoughts began to appear.
+Those thoughts intermixed with stable ones and concluded with me believing that my purpose was to deliver a message from God.

 The only template I could think of was Jesus Christ.
 I knew I was not Jesus Christ but felt his was the only useful example for how to proceed with this supposed mission from God.
 The problem of course was that his mission entailed his death.
 And I was left with the realization that I may need to end my life for the sake of humanity.